hornos/flock2/README.md

 ### Setup
 Edit your `.profile` or `.bash_profile` and login again:

-    source $HOME/flock/flockrc
+    source $HOME/flock2/flockrc

-Mind that `flock` always works relative to the current directory so make your moves in the flock directory:
+Mind that `flock2` always works relative to the current directory so make your moves in the flock directory:

-    pushd flock
+    pushd flock2

 You need some initial step after install eg. generate SSH keys:

-    flock init
+    flock2 init

 Keys and certificates are in the `keys` directory.
 By default all your operations are done by the `sysop` user on the remote machines.

 #### Inventories
 Ansible host inventories and Cloud Monkey config files are kept under the `inventory` directory with names `.ansible` and `.cmonkey`, respectively.
 To change Ansbile or Cloud Monkey inventory:

-    flock on <HOSTS>
+    flock2 on <HOSTS>
     stack on <STACK>

 or in one command: